-With Christmas around the corner, smart home devices like the Amazon Echo, Philips Hue, and iPad are likely at the top of many Christmas lists.
+With Christmas around the corner, smart home devices like the Amazon Echo, Philips Hue, custom phone cases and iPad are likely at the top of many Christmas lists.
 But before you go stuffing those stockings with cool new tech, take a few minutes to consider the potential security risks—especially if you’ll have little ones using the devices.

 The Ups and Downs of Smart Devices